Last updated on November 8th, 2019 at 08:28 am

 The combination of its height and width create a massive single sheet of flowing water.
 This makes it the largest waterfall in the world.
 Depending on the country you visit and time of the year, there is a variety of activities at Victoria Falls.

 After planning a bungee jumping excursion for my 25th birthday, I thought it was a great idea to share tips with anyone who is planning a similar trip.
 From Victoria Fall Activities to Best Victoria Falls viewing points and costs to visit Victoria Falls.
 Here’s everything you need to know:

 - Victoria Falls is known to locals as Mosi-ao-Tunya which translates to the smoke that thunders.

-- David Livingstone was the first European to find the waterfall in 1855 and he re-named the falls in honour of Queen Victoria.
+- David Livingstone was the first European to find the waterfall in 1855 and he re-named the falls in honor of Queen Victoria.

 - The waterfall lies on the border of Zimbabwe and Zambia in the heart of Southern Africa.

-- The waterfall is 1,708 metres wide and 108 metres high (one and a half times wider than Niagra Falls and twice as high.)
+- The waterfall is 1,708 meters wide and 108 meters high (one and a half times wider than Niagra Falls and twice as high.)